oracle/weblogic-kubernetes-operator/site/creating-domain.md

 Events:  <none>
 ```

-In the "Status" section of the output, the available servers and clusters are listed.
+In the `Status` section of the output, the available servers and clusters are listed.
 Note that if this command is issued very soon after the script finishes, there may be no servers available yet, or perhaps only the Administration Server but no Managed Servers.
 The operator will start up the Administration Server first and wait for it to become ready before starting Managed Servers.

 ### Verify pods